markbarlow/180bpm/_drafts/blog-ideas.md

 https://www.flickr.com/photos/rutlo/4576724332/

-# cross training

-(related to above....)
-I've never had time for cross-training.
-Part of the reason I run is the ability to do so without much planning, fitted in whenever an opportunity arises, and alternative activities don't generally offer that.
-Plus the limited time I have I try to use running  - generally falling behind on any training plan as it is -  and there's not any spare to do other exercise.

-The first problem, I'll admit, is I wasn't sure what it meant.
-Did it mean using one of those "cross-training" machines in a gym, or just training in a different type of activity to your usual one?
-I eventually figured out it's the latter, but that one of those alternate activities may in fact be using a cross-training machine.
-Kind of cross-training to the power of two.

 ​# running in rain
 Blog - the rewards of running in the rain.
 Let's not pretend it's easy getting out of the house.
 Excuses come more readily.
 Old injuries ache.
 Especially in winter.
+Any old minor niggle will suddently act like it's an old scar, sensitive to the changes in moisture.
 But when do : the solidarity omerta everyone says hello in city where often don't that makes a difference.
 Fewer people.
 Fewer dogs and long leads.
 Achievement sense.
 Once get going get Coccooned and spurs on for speed.

+Discussed with a colleague who runs, told me once he gets out he sometimes lifts his arms to the skies shouting "Is that all you've got?!".
+A touch of the runner's high there, I suspect.

 check creative commons on these two: https://www.flickr.com/photos/ukimmeru/4385775251/